archit15singh/customer-support-chatbot-for-FAQ-using-RAG/README.md

-Certainly, here's the consistent formatting for your content:

 # Customer Support Chatbot for X (Twitter)

 "Customer Support Chatbot for X (Twitter)" is a solution for enhanced customer support on X (Twitter).
 Powered by the [Mistral-7B model](https://mistral.ai/news/announcing-mistral-7b/), it excels in providing exceptional customer support assistance.